MehulKhanna/PokeGrinder/readme.md

 1. Download PokeGrinderExecutable.zip from https://github.com/MehulKhanna/PokeGrinder/releases and unzip it.
 2. Paste your Dicord Auth Token, User ID and the Channel ID you want to grind in inside `config.json`.
 3. You may also edit the rarities section in `config.json` according to your convenience.

-#### Disclaimer ⚠️
-- Windows Defender may mark the executable as a virus.
-- The executable is not a virus and the code will be exactly the same as the code in this repository.
-- If Windows Defender tries to delete or block the executable from running please disable it temporarily or whitelist the executable.

 ### Without Executable (Windows, Linux and Mac)
 1. Install Python 3.8 or higher.